 - ¾ cup light brown sugar or evaporated cane juice

-- ¾ Cup Margarine (Really, those Earth Balance Buttery Sticks are the best… and no trans fat!)
+- ¾ cup margarine (Earth Balance Buttery Sticks are the best)

 - Preheat oven to 350º

 - Combine the flour, baking soda, and salt in a bowl, and set aside.

 - In a mixing bowl, cream together the margarine, sugars, and vanilla.